New Research Shows How Grocery Shopping Behavior Has Changed

 Adoption of curbside pickup increased by 9% in 2021, with 61% of shoppers using the service.
-In contrast, adoption of home delivery was stagnant, remaining at the same level as 2020, with less than half (46%) of shoppers using the service.
+In contrast, the adoption of home delivery was stagnant, remaining at the same level as in 2020, with less than half (46%) of shoppers using the service.

 During COVID restrictions, 69% of online orders were fulfilled at the store, either through in-store pickup or curbside pickup.
 Post-COVID, we expect a full 75% of online orders to be fulfilled via pickup services.

 Delivery, in contrast, is expected to shrink to below pre-pandemic levels.